Two DeWitt couples charged in child abuse conspiracy

 LANSING, Mich.
-(WLNS) — The Michigan Attorney General’s Office has charged four people from DeWitt — including a former state child advocate — in an alleged conspiracy to adopt dozens of children who they went on to abuse.
+(WLNS) — The Michigan Attorney General’s Office has issued charges against four people from DeWitt — including a former child advocate for the state — alleging they conspired to adopt dozens of children, who they went on to abuse.

-Between the two families, more than 30 children previously removed from abusive biological homes were placed in the suspects’ care through fostering or adoption.
+Between the two families, more than 30 children who had already previously removed from abusive homes were placed in the suspects’ care through fostering or adoption.
 The two couples went on to “subject them (the children) to prolonged, routine and systemic mental and physical abuse under the guise of discipline, and all for personal financial gain,” Nessel said.

-She said that the two couples “easily manipulate(d)” the adoption and fostering system to receive more than $1 million, tax-free.
+She said that the two couples “easily manipulate(d)” the adoption and fostering system to receive more than $1 million, tax free, from the state.

 Joel Brown, a former child advocate with the Children’s Service Agency within the Michigan Department of Health and Human Services, faces a total of five criminal counts: